Onkarsus13/D2Styler/README.md

 ## Overview

-The paper "D2Styler: Advancing Arbitrary Style Transfer with Discrete Diffusion Methods" introduces a novel framework for style transfer called D2Styler.
+"D2Styler: Advancing Arbitrary Style Transfer with Discrete Diffusion Methods" introduces a novel framework for style transfer called D2Styler.
 Leveraging VQ-GANs and discrete diffusion, this method aims to improve the quality and stability of style transfer, addressing common issues like mode-collapse and over/under-stylization.
 By using Adaptive Instance Normalization (AdaIN) features, D2Styler facilitates effective style transfer between images.
 Experimental results show that D2Styler outperforms twelve existing methods on various metrics, producing high-quality, visually appealing images.
 The method uses images from the WikiArt and COCO datasets.
 The model's architecture and its qualitative results are showcased below.
 The model will be available on HuggingFace 🤗, where you can download it for inference or fine-tuning.

 ## Model Architecture